Q & A with an expert – Tips to jumpstart your workout

 “Anyone starting a fitness routine should first visit their doctor for a checkup,” says Reitz, a 20-year trainer certified by the American Council on Exercise.
 “Know your blood pressure and cholesterol levels.”

-Answer: When starting back on a strength and endurance routine, start slow.
+Answer: When starting back on a strength and endurance routine, start slowly.
 Give your body a chance to get used to working out again before pushing too hard.
 With strength training, start light with one to two sets of eight to 10 repetitions.
 After two weeks, you can start to push your body more: increase the weight and do 10 to 15 repetitions.
 This will help you increase your strength and muscle endurance.

 Question: Running and working out on the elliptical bore me.
 Can you recommend alternatives?